MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 9. After the model is generated, the lead scoring configuration page is displayed with the version summary, including model performance, the top fields that are influencing the outcome, and the option to choose to automatically retrain the model.

-10. Select **Publish**,if the accuracy of the score is at an acceptable level in accordance with the standards of your organization.
+10. Select **Publish**, if the accuracy of the score is at an acceptable level in accordance with the standards of your organization.

     The model is applied to the selected set of opportunities in your organization.
 Users can see the opportunity scoring in their views under the **Opportunity score** column and a widget in the opportunity form.
 More information: [Convert leads into opportunities](../sales/work-predictive-opportunity-scoring.md)